 Outdoor Warning Sirens

 Especially if your business involves outdoor work in a remote location, you can benefit from .
-These sirens let employees know when to take shelter, even when they are used to working outdoors in severe weather.
+These sirens let employees know when to take shelter, even when used to working outdoors in severe weather.

 A Detailed Telecommuting Plan

 To keep your employees safe, let them stay home when weather conditions make the roads unsafe.
 A reliable will notify you when severe weather is about to strike.
 Of course, you do not want to lose productivity just because there is a snowstorm.
-Work out a plan for employees’ telecommuting obligations on days when the weather does not allow them to come to work.
+Work out a plan for employees’ telecommuting obligations when the weather does not allow them to come to work.
 This way, you will not have to make plans at the last minute.

 If your business is a large facility, it pays to have your salt trucks.
 This way, you can stay productive while the city still salts the main roads.

 An Internal Alert System

 Send text message alerts to your employees about severe weather in your area.
 In the alerts, include instructions about how to deal with the weather.